 Who says you can’t have it all?

 My approach was to first make a prototype that stayed as close a possible to the Fenders and then spent the next two years fine tuning subsequent prototypes, changing only one aspect at a time and then carefully A-Bing between the original and the new versions (as well as with original Fenders).
-Victoria are right, even small changes impact both the sound and playability of the amp in sometimes subtle, and at other times, quite noticable ways.
-Despite this fact, when enough time is devoted to rigorous research, development and testing you can indeed make a superior amp.
+Victoria are right, even small changes impact both the sound and play-ability of the amp in sometimes subtle, and at other times, quite noticeable ways.
+Despite this fact, when enough time is devoted to research, development and testing you can indeed make a superior amp.
 You can have all the of the benefits of vintage technology along with 21st century reliability, improved performance and safety.
-You just need two years of pretty-much constant plugging away at it (not for the faint-hearted!).
+You just need a couple of years of plugging away at it, until all the factors come together just how you like it.

 I house the amp in a large Deluxe 5E3 narrow face-style tweed cabinet I also make myself, adhering to the same construction methods and components used by Fender in the 1950s: finger jointed solid pine construction; hardwood reinforcement dowels; a floating Baltic Birch ply baffle; copper front screws; hide-glued real tweed fabric, and nitro-cellulose lacquer finish.
 Add the finest 50s-style electrical components available today – including carbon comp resistors (used in places where they’ll make an audible difference) and Sprague Atom/Jupiter capacitors – and you have a real winner.
 I call my combo version of this tube circuit the Mama Boo!